jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 Sysdig's keeps track of all the network flows and works out the Kubernetes context/labels of everything involved.
 This allows us to show you the traffic we've seen as well as help you generate NetworkPolicies that would allow only that traffic.
 In our UI you can untick things we've seen if you don't want to allow them as well.

 To explore this feature:
+1. Run **./example-curls-networkpolicy.sh** and see how our security-playground Pod can reach hello-server (running in a different Namespace)
 1. Open the Sysdig tab in your browser
 1. Go to **Network** on the left
 1. Pick your EKS cluster as well as the Namespace **hello** and the type **Service**